solidjs/solid-start/docs/api/createCookieSessionStorage.md

 ---
 section: api
-title: useMatch
+title: createCookieSessionStorage
 order: 8
-subsection: Router
+subsection: Session
 ---

-# useMatch
+# createCookieSessionStorage

 ##### `useMatch` gives you a reactive object describing the URL the user is visiting